simoneSantoni/data-viz-smm635/README.md

 ## Materials & readings

+SMM635 sticks with a GitHub-based workflow.
+The only way to get access to the latest version of lecture notes, code, and data is to use GitHub.

-For SMM635, you aren't required to purchase any book, whereas it is key you carefully consider the following set of __mandatory materials__:
+For this module, you aren't required to purchase any book, whereas it is key you carefully consider the following set of __mandatory materials__:

 - weekly [lecture notes](https://github.com/simoneSantoni/data-viz-smm635/blob/58f3593a033ac65142b512cdae15d337e1476a5f/lectureNotes)